-- Containers (emptied and rinsed with tops or lids on) can be comingled: metal cans, tins & foil, plastic bottles, jars, jugs & tubs, and glass bottles & jars may be put together in recycling bins.
+- Containers (emptied and rinsed with tops or lids on) can be comingled: metal cans, tins and foil, plastic bottles, jars, jugs and tubs, and glass bottles and jars may be put together in recycling bins.
 Do not place items in plastic bags!

 - Paper including newspaper, magazines, paperboard, etc. may be bagged in paper, tied or put in a separate recycling bin.
-Cardboard must be cut, flattened to 4’x 4’ and bundled to no thicker than 1’.
+Cardboard must be cut, flattened to 4 feet by 4 feet and bundled to no thicker than 1 feet.
 Smaller boxes may be nested.

-- Any container can be marked for recycling or labeled with a free “recycle” sticker available at DPW offices.
+- Any container can be marked for recycling or labeled with a free "recycle" sticker available at Department of Public Works (DPW) offices.
 No plastic bags!

-- Recycling bins & carts can be purchased at the DPW, 95 Hobart Street with check only when in stock.
+- Recycling bins and carts can be purchased at the DPW, 95 Hobart Street with check only when in stock.

-- CONDO and APARTMENT residents without curbside pickup (>4 units) can bring their RECYCLING to the Transfer Station Monday—Saturday from 7:00 AM – 4:00 PM (Users must enter by 3:45pm).
+- Condo and Apartment residents without curbside pickup (>4 units) can bring their recycling to the Transfer Station Monday through Saturday from 7 am - 4 pm (Users must enter by 3:45 pm).

 Common curbside recycling contaminants that are recyclable "outside of the bin" include:

-- Clothing, Linens or other Textiles – Please recycle with Simple Recycling curbside in their pink bags, bring to a resale shop, donate to a local textile collection program or recycle for free during Danvers Zero Waste Recycling Weekends in the spring and fall.
+- Clothing, Linens or other Textiles: Please recycle with Simple Recycling curbside, bring to a resale shop, donate to a local textile collection program or recycle for free during Danvers Zero Waste Recycling Weekends in the spring and fall.